Birth & Breastfeeding Support

 Hospitals to give birth at

-I recommend Miami Valley Hospital or Soin Medical Center for the hospitals that are most respectful of patient rights and the most supportive of natural birth.
-As a doula, my favorite hospital is Miami Valley.
+I recommend Miami Valley Hospital for the hospital that is the most respectful of patient rights and the most supportive of natural birth.
+Overall, this is the best hospital with all the resources you may need.

 Here are all the hospitals in my service area.